Shopify/polaris/src/components/Banner/README.md

 <!-- example-for: web -->

-Make all banners dismissible, unless they contain critical information or an important action that a merchant is required to take.
+Make all banners dismissible, unless they contain critical information or an important action that merchants are required to take.

 ```jsx
 <Banner onDismiss={() => {}}>